tuliopaim/TradingChat/README.md

 You can also check the 2 application logs in Seq [http://localhost:5341/](http://localhost:5341/)

+When you run the `Environment + WebApp + ChatBot` compose, the applications will run with the `ASPNETCORE_ENVIRONMENT=Internal`, and will wait 10 seconds to fully run, waiting for the other services to be up and running.

 ## How it works?

 - The user can register and login in the website.